 Gay-themed slasher flick?
 I say, why not?

-The case went noticed by the local police force, same station where our lead boy Eddie works as their desk jockey, though his real goal is to become a cop like his late dad.
-Since it's Halloween, the chief decided to give him a break for the night, and even let him adorn his dad's uniform as his costume, where he met up later with his three equally gay buds: Chaz, a sex-addict, his shy younger bro, Joey and Tobey, a head strong drag queen.
-Eddie also encountered a young biker getting a tat, who clearly noticed our Ed eye-balling him from the distance.
+The case is noticed by the local police force, the same station where our lead boy Eddie works as their desk jockey, though his real goal is to become a cop like his late dad.
+Since it's Halloween, the chief decided to give him a break for the night, even let him adorn his dad's uniform as his costume, so he can meet up with his three equally gay buds: Chaz, a sex-addict, his shy younger bro Joey, and Tobey, a head strong drag queen.
+Eddie also encounters a young biker getting a tat, who clearly notices our Ed eye-balling him from the distance.

-Gay themed or not, Hellbent certainly got the subgenre by the book.
-Everything from a Micheal Myers inspired killer, stereotyped victims, to the well made stalk-and-kill set-pieces certainly shouts near-perfection for a bodycount movie made to be enjoyed and thankfully does its job right.
+No matter what angle you look, Hellbent certainly got the slasher subgenre by the book.
+Everything from a Micheal Myers-inspired killer to the well made stalk-and-kill set-pieces, it certainly shouts near-perfection as a bodycount movie made to be enjoyed and, thankfully, does the job right.

-1 male neck hacked with sickle, head pulled off
+1 male had his neck hacked with a sickle, head pulled off

-1 male repeatedly hacked on the gut with sickle, decapitated with sickle
+1 male repeatedly hacked on the gut, decapitated with sickle

-1 male had his head sliced off with sickle
+1 male had his head sliced off with a sickle